 Section 3.2.
-On a biweekly basis, the University shall deduct the dues established by the Union from the payroll check of each union member who has authorized such a deduction and the established fair share fee from each non-member.
-These deductions shall be transmitted to the Union no later than the tenth (10th) day of the following month, together with an alphabetized list of all employees and the amount deducted from each.
+On a biweekly basis, the University shall deduct the dues established by the Union from the payroll check of each union member who has authorized such a deduction member.
+These deductions shall be transmitted to the Union, electronically via ACH or check to the FOP/OLCI at 222 E Town St, Columbus, OH 43215-4611 no later than the tenth (10th) day of the following month, together with an alphabetized list of all employees and the amount deducted from each.
 A dues deduction authorization is irrevocable for a period of one (1) year from August 1 preceding the date of its delivery to the University, or until the employee moves into a classification not represented by the Union or employment is terminated (whichever occurs sooner).
 This authorization shall be automatically renewed each August 1 thereafter and shall be irrevocable for said periods of one (1) year unless written notice revoking such authorization is given to the University within the first twenty (20) days of July.

 Section 3.3.
-As an express condition of the University's agreement to grant a fair share fee arrangement to the Union, the Union agrees to hold harmless the University for claims, demands, actions, complaints, suits or other forms of litigation or arbitration, whether or not the Union is a party, that shall arise by reason of actions taken by the University for the purpose of complying with the provisions of this article with respect to the collection of fair share fees or in reliance on any list, notice certification, affidavit or assignment furnished under any of such provisions by the Union.
-If the Union is a party, the Union's counsel shall be lead counsel during any litigation or arbitration concerning the fair share fee.
+The Union agrees to hold harmless the University for claims, demands, actions, complaints, suits or other forms of litigation or arbitration, whether or not the Union is a party, that shall arise by reason of actions taken by the University for the purpose of complying with the provisions of this article with respect to the collection of fees or in reliance on any list, notice certification, affidavit or assignment furnished under any of such provisions by the Union.